MillionConcepts/gPhoton2/README.md

 gPhoton 2 also relies on several large aspect metadata files that are not distributed along with this repository.
-[They are currently available here.](https://drive.google.com/drive/u/1/folders/1aPfLKsZM8x5Pxji0Lh3dUblpo9dyt1IW) Place these files in the gPhoton/aspect/ directory after downloading them./
+[They are currently available here.](https://drive.google.com/drive/u/1/folders/1aPfLKsZM8x5Pxji0Lh3dUblpo9dyt1IW) Place these files in the `gPhoton/aspect/` directory after downloading them.

 ## basic usage